Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation

 \subsection{Our contributions}

-In this paper, we propose a Bayesian nonparametric (BNP) approach to the unseen-features problem.
-BNP estimation of $U$ relies on the specification of a prior distribution on the unknown feature proportions $p_{i}$'s, and completely random measures (CRM) \citep{kingman1967completely} provide a natural framework to define such a prior \citep{james2017bayesian,broderick2018posteriors}, the most common being the beta process and the stable-Beta process priors \citep{teh2009indian,Gri_11}.
-In a recent work, \citet{masoero2019more} applied the stable-Beta process to develop the first BNP approach to the unseen-features problem, bringing out the upside and the downside of the use of CRMs as prior models: i) the downside lies in the use of the sampling information, that is the posterior distribution of $U$, given $Z_{1:N}$, depends on $Z_{1:N}$ only through the sample size $N$; ii) the upside lies in the analytical tractability and the interpretability, that is the posterior distribution of $U$, given $Z_{1:N}$, is a Poisson distribution whose parameter depends on $N$ and the prior's parameters.
-While analytically appealing, CRMs lead to a questionable oversimplification of the BNP approach, in the sense that the posterior distribution of $U$ does not depend on the sampling information except through the sample size.
-It thus becomes critical the estimation of prior's parameters, typically through empirical Bayes procedures, as they completely control the use of the sampling information in posterior inferences.
-A similar scenario occurs in the posterior distribution of the number of unseen species under Dirichlet process (DP) priors \citep{Lijoi_07}.
-In such a species sampling context, \citet{Favaroetal_09} showed that the Pitman-Yor process (PYP) prior \citep{Pitman_97} allows to enrich the posterior distribution arising from the DP, through the inclusion of the information on the number of distinct species in the observable sample, while maintaining the same analytical tractability and interpretability as the DP prior.
+We introduce a Bayesian nonparametric (BNP) approach to the unseen-features problem, which relies on a novel prior distribution for the unknown $(p_{i})_{i\geq1}$.
+Completely random measures (CRMs) \citep{kingman1992poisson} provide a broad class of nonparametric priors for feature sampling problems, the most popular being the stable-Beta process prior \citep{james2017bayesian,broderick2018posteriors}.
+In a recent work, \citet{masoero2019more} brought out a peculiar feature of CRM priors in the unseen-features problem: they all lead to a Poisson posterior distribution of $U$, given $Z_{1:N}$ and fixed prior's parameters, which depends on $Z_{1:N}$ only through the sample size $N$.
+Despite the broadness of the class of CRM priors, such a common Poisson posterior structure makes CRMs not a flexible prior model for the unseen-features problem.
+While the Poisson posterior distribution may be appealing in principle, making posterior inferences analytically tractable and easy to interpret, its independence from $Z_{1:N}$ makes the BNP approach a questionable oversimplification, with posterior inferences being completely determined by the estimation of the unknown prior's parameters.
+A somehow similar scenario occurs in BNP inference for the unseen-species problem under a Dirichlet process (DP) prior \citep{ferguson1973bayesian}, and led to the use of the Pitman-Yor process (PYP) prior \citep{pityor_97} for enriching the posterior distribution of the number of unseen species, while maintaining analytical tractability and interpretability of the DP prior \citep{Lijoi_07}.